rdgao/rdgao.github.io/_posts/2017-05-20-how-good-theory-in-neuroscience-can-avert-the-reproducibility-crisis.md

 framework in neuroscience and biology will shift the focus away from stamp- collecting and towards knowledge-building.
-Once the community at large accepts and values works that falsify theories or reproduce existing evidence, then we can move towards a sustainable incentive structure
+Once the community at large accepts and values works that falsify theories or reproduce existing evidence, then we can move towards a sustainable incentive structure.